Bargarh: Maa Shyama Kali Puja

-Baisakh Mela of Nrusinghnath
+Baisakh Mela of Nrusinghanath

 Nrusinghanath Jatra is another major festival of the district, celebrated in the religious site of Nrusinghanath where Lord Vishnu is worshipped in the form of Marjarakesari.
 Nrusinghanath is also a historical site that attests to the religious synthesis of tribal people and non-tribal people; and among Saivism, Vaishnavism, Tantrism and Buddhism (Pasayat, 2005:12-25).
 This mela is celebrated from Triyodasi to Purnima in the month of Baisakh at Nrusighanath Temple.
 It is celebrated on the occasion of Nrusingha Janma (birth) and also known as Narsingh Chaturdashi Mela.
 There becomes a huge gathering of devotees on this occasion.

 Ratha Yatra of Bhatli

 The Cart Festival of Bhatli celebrated at Dadhibaman Temple of Bhatli on the Dwitiya Tithi of Asadha.
 On this day Lord Dadhibaman rides on the chariot and sets out on a journey to Mausima Mandir.
 The Lord stays in Mausima Mandir for 9 days and again on the Dasami of Asadha the return Cart Festival is celebrated.
 On this day the Lord returns to his temple.
 There becomes a huge gathering of devotees at Bhatli.
 This cart festival is said to have an affinity with that of Puri.